 Our Aboriginal relations commitment

 Our Aboriginal relations commitment focuses on six key areas: corporate leadership, community development and capacity building, employment, business development, education and the environment.
-Among our performance highlights:
+Below are some of our performance highlights.
+For further information on our commitments and their impact, please refer to our Sustainability Report or Pathways magazine.

 - We are recognized with Gold Level accreditation by the Canadian Council of Aboriginal Business (CCAB) in their Progressive Aboriginal Relations (PAR) program.
-We are the only oil sands operator to achieve this level.
+We are one of only two oil sands operators to achieve this level.

-- Syncrude has permanently reclaimed over 3,400 hectares of land with another 1,000 available for revegetation.
+- About 4,700 hectares of land has been reclaimed by Syncrude or is ready for re-vegetation.
 Aboriginal Elders and community members provide input on our reclamation through regular meetings and annual tours.

 - The Fort Chipewyan rotational employment program provides employees with free accommodation for the duration of their shift at Syncrude and free air transport to and from Fort Chipewyan.
 The program has been in place for over 30 years.